mehmetaltugakgul/goKiller/README.md

 - **Kill a Process:** Terminate a running process by entering its name.

+- **Kill a Process by PID:** Terminate a running process by entering its PID.

+- **Search for a Process:** Search for a process by entering its name.

 - **Exit the App:** Quit the goKiller App.

 ## Installation and Usage